 Could you plant a tree?

-We are looking for 30-50 households in and around the corridor sites who could plant a tree sapling in their gardens.
+In the first phase of the Green Corridors project, we delivered packets of seeds to about 500 houses in and around St Andrews.
+The seeds are all from species native to Scotland and in the second phase, we are looking for 30-50 households in and around the corridor sites who could plant a tree sapling in their gardens.
 The young trees are all native to Scotland and will over time will grow to provide home, food and shelter to other species, from lichens and mosses to invertebrates, birds and mammals.
-The species available are pedunculate oak (Quercus robur), downy birch (Betula pubescens), rowan (Sorbus aucuparia), wild service tree (Sorbus torminalis) and bird cherry (Prunus avium).
+The species available are pedunculate oak (Quercus robur), downy birch (Betula pubescens), rowan (Sorbus aucuparia), wild service tree (Sorbus torminalis) and bird cherry (Prunus padus).

 The Green Corridors project will send ecologists and volunteers out into the Kinness Burn and North Haugh corridors to identify and remove invasive species growing along the corridors.
 You can volunteer to help with these tasks – keep an eye on our volunteers page – but you can play just as important a role by looking out for invasive species in your own garden or in other parts of St Andrews.